philthephatman/awesome-hacking-lists/hackwith.md

 - [android](https://github.com/cSploit/android) - cSploit - The most complete and advanced IT security professional toolkit on Android.
 - [autopsy](https://github.com/sleuthkit/autopsy) - Autopsy® is a digital forensics platform and graphical interface to The Sleuth Kit® and other digital forensics tools.
 It can be used by law enforcement, military, and corporate examiners to investigate what happened on a computer.
 You can even use it to recover photos from your camera's memory card.
 - [shelling](https://github.com/ewilded/shelling) - SHELLING - a comprehensive OS command injection payload generator
-- [find-sec-bugs](https://github.com/find-sec-bugs/find-sec-bugs) - The FindBugs plugin for security audits of Java web applications and Android applications.
+- [find-sec-bugs](https://github.com/find-sec-bugs/find-sec-bugs) - :bug: The SpotBugs plugin for security audits of Java web applications and Android applications.
 (Also work with Groovy and Scala projects)
 - [Android-InsecureBankv2](https://github.com/dineshshetty/Android-InsecureBankv2) - Vulnerable Android application for developers and security enthusiasts to learn about Android insecurities
 - [TheFatRat](https://github.com/Screetsec/TheFatRat) - Thefatrat a massive exploiting tool : Easy tool to generate backdoor and easy tool to post exploitation attack like browser attack,dll .
 This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
 The malware that created with this tool also have an ability to bypass most AV software protection .
 - [jsql-injection](https://github.com/ron190/jsql-injection) - jSQL Injection is a Java application for automatic SQL database injection.